Easy Homemade Pumpkin Seed Butter

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-That’s one great reason why you need this DIY Pumpkin Seed Butter recipe.
-It’s easy to make at home with a good high speed blender, plus homemade seed butter definitely tastes way better than store-bought anyway.
+That's one great reason why you need this DIY Pumpkin Seed Butter recipe.
+It's easy to make at home with a good high speed blender, and the homemade version definitely tastes way better than store-bought.

 Pumpkin Seed Nutritional Information